 This shortlist is achieved through detailed interviews that discuss the specifics of the executive job.
 They explore the candidates’ background, competencies and interest in the role.
 Many firms apply their own specific methods of client qualification at this stage.
 The search firm presents candidates at regular progress meetings.
 They work closely with the client.
 And the list is refined to a slate of 3 to 6 strong contenders for the client to meet.

-12) Final step of Closing the Candidate
+12) The final step of Closing the Candidate

 Client interviews of the candidates scheduled to winnow selection down the two or three finalists.
 The candidates who are eliminated will be closed out.